2012 BFI London Film Festival

-The 2012 BFI London Film Festival Awards were held on 20 October 2012 during the BFI London Film Festival, which ran from 10–21 October.
+The 2012 BFI London Film Festival Awards were held on 20 October 2012 during the BFI London Film Festival, which ran from 10 to 21 October.
 It was hosted by Sue Perkins at the Banqueting House in London, England.
 There were four awards presented, along with the BFI Fellowships that went to Tim Burton and Helena Bonham Carter.

 Awards

 Best Film

 Winner: Rust and Bone, directed by Jacques Audiard.

 This is the second win for director Jacques Audiard, his first win was in 2009 for his film A Phophet.
 With a partnership with American Express, the film was selected for being the most original, intelligent and distinctive filmmaking in the Festival.
 The award was presented by Sir David Hare, the President of the Official Competition jury.